allenhwkim/angularjs-google-maps/README.md

 [Maps Can Talk](https://rawgit.com/allenhwkim/angularjs-google-maps/master/testapp/custom-marker.html) |
 [Custom Marker](https://rawgit.com/allenhwkim/angularjs-google-maps/master/testapp/custom-marker-2.html)

-If you like this, you also may like these;
+If you like this, you also may like these:
 * [ng2-map](https://github.com/ng2-ui/map) Google Maps Wrapper for Angular 2+
 * [react-openlayers](https://github.com/allenhwkim/react-openlayers) React + OpenLayers

 Background
 -----------------
 There is already [one](https://github.com/nlaplante/angular-google-maps) for this.
-However, I found myself doing totally different approach than the existing one, such as;
+However, I found myself taking a totally different approach than the existing one, such as:

 1. **Everything in tag and attributes.**
-   Thus, basic users don't even have to know what Javascript is.
+   Thus, users don't even need knowledge of JavaScript.

-2. **Expose all original Google Maps V3 api to the user.**
+2. **Expose all original Google Maps V3 API to the user.**
-   No hiding, no wraping, or whatsoever.
+   No hiding, no wrapping or whatsoever.
    By doing so, programmers don't need to learn how to use this module.
    You only need to know Google Maps V3 API.

 There is a blog that introduces this module.
 The title of it is '[Google Map As The Simplest Way](http://allenhwkim.tumblr.com/post/70986888283/google-map-as-the-simplest-way)'

-To Get Started
+To get started
 --------------
 For Bower users,